 A warm layer and a warm hat – again, this is to cover the eventuality of being unable to move during a storm.
 It is not uncommon for thunderstorms to include snow or hail fall.
 Once you have stopped moving your core temperature will drop extremely rapidly and you need to make sure you avoid hypothermia.
 Fleece or synthetic down jackets are ideal; synthetics stay warm when wet and are far preferable to duck or goose down, despite having a larger pack size and weight.

 Appropriate footwear – this is a more tricky subject and is very personal.
-I use approach shoes which have a semi-stiff sole and a climbing zone at the toe of the shoe for increased precision when scrambling or climbing on harder sections of the route.
+I use approach shoes which have a semi-stiff sole and a “climbing zone” at the toe of the shoe for increased precision when scrambling or climbing on harder sections of the route.
 If the approach is particularly long, I might instead take a mid-height boot with a climbing zone and sticky rubber soles.
 Many others will take a B1 or B2 technical mountain boot with a climbing zone.
 It all depends on how comfortable you are on the type of terrain you’ll be crossing.
-That said, it’s easier to define what not to use – any sort of trainer with a flattish sole unit is totally incorrect as frequently you will encounter loose gravel or dust which is easy to slide on if the sole unit does not have a sufficiently deep tread on at least the heel of the shoe.
+That said, it’s easier to define what not to use – any sort of trainer with a smooth sole unit is totally incorrect as frequently you will encounter loose gravel or dust which is easy to slide on if the sole unit does not have a sufficiently deep tread on at least the heel of the shoe.

 Water and food – The Dolomites are quite arid despite the high rainfall, this being due to the porous nature of the rock allowing water to easily drain away.
 Do not rely on springs or streams.
 In high mountain huts you will be charged for bottled water as they simply cannot collect enough to give it away, so if you do not want to pay for it, take sufficient for the day.
 The same goes for food.